Monkey Island 2: LeChuck's Revenge: Overall principles

-In retrospect, Grossman remarked that the team's starting point in the design of specific interactive problems in Monkey Island 2 was to mimic the approach of a player to those challenges from the standpoint of everyday logic.
-In a 2006 interview with Retro Gamer, he gave an overview of the wider planning algorithm in terms of a speculative puzzle that involved Monkey Island 2 character Captain Kate.
-From this perspective, the team began by setting an in-game objective of stealing an item from the character.
-They proceeded to identify every realistic solution to the situation–which included the opportunity for the player character to covertly embezzle the item or to coerce Captain Kate into yielding the object–and gradually forwent truistic prospects for the players' progress until the exhaustion of such ideas.
-Provided that those options were entirely discarded, the team moved to devise an unorthodox new avenue for the resolution of the puzzle: in Grossman's example, it required players to engender a situation in the title that led to the arrest of Captain Kate in order for the character's belongings to become accessible.
-The designers' consequent goal was to develop the logic of events within which the intended outcome could eventuate.
-As outlined by Grossman, those criteria guided for the team's entire work on the development of puzzles for Monkey Island 2.
-Gilbert recalled that the sequel's gameplay segments were arranged around the concept of the game's multiple settings, and he described the result as "a complicated web of puzzles [...] [that] kind of jumbled all around", in contrast to The Secret of Monkey Island's more linear approach.
-He also noted that the puzzle structure in the sequel was distinguished by its greater reliance on "dialogue puzzles", a term that alluded to nonlinear scenarios of player-driven conversations with the game's characters which featured alternative response options.
+In the design of specific puzzles, the team mimicked a player's approach to solving them, Grossman remarked in retrospect.
+In a 2006 interview with Retro Gamer, he illustrated the general planning method with a puzzle involving Monkey Island 2 character Captain Kate.
+From this mindset, the team began by setting an in-game objective of stealing an item from the character.
+They proceeded to identify every realistic solution to the situation – which included the player covertly embezzling the item or coercing Captain Kate into yielding it – and gradually forwent banal solution possibilites until the exhaustion of such ideas.
+Having discarded those options entirely, the team moved to devise an unorthodox resolution to the puzzle: requiring players to cause the arrest of Captain Kate in order for the character's belongings to become accessible.
+The designers' consequent goal was to develop the logic of events within which this could come to pass.
+As outlined by Grossman, those criteria guided the team's entire work on the development of puzzles for Monkey Island 2.

+Gameplay segments were arranged around the game's multiple settings, Gilbert recalled, and he described the result as "a complicated web of puzzles [...] [that] kind of jumbled all around", in contrast to The Secret of Monkey Island's more linear approach.
+He also noted that the puzzle structure in the sequel was distinguished by its greater reliance on "dialogue puzzles", a term for nonlinear scenarios of player-driven conversations with the game's characters which feature alternative response options.